CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_qiime2.md

 {% include important.html content="If you have multiple runs, it is recommended that you run DADA2 separately on data from each run individually, then combine data from the runs after denoising.
 See the [QIIME2 fecal transplant tutorial](https://docs.qiime2.org/2018.2/tutorials/fmt/) for an example of how this works" %}

 {% include note.html content="we will trim our sequences to 120bp.
-This number is a bit arbritrary but should be guided on quality scores that you observed in demux.qzv in step 4 above.
+This number is a bit arbritrary but should be guided by quality scores that you observed in demux.qzv in step 4 above.
 If you want to avoid trimming for any reason (for example, if you are profiling fungi by ITS sequencing), simply set this value to 0." %}

 ```
 qiime dada2 denoise-paired \